Community Services Courses

 Search a Course

+This Dual Certificate III in Individual Support and Certificate IV in Ageing will put you ahead by providing you with the relevant skills to provide person-centered support in both the aged care and disability sector.
 Package the Certificate III in Individual Support (Ageing) and Certificate IV in Ageing Support to save time, whilst gaining vast industry knowledge with 140 hours of work placement.

 Once completing the Certificate III in Individual Support (Ageing), individuals will only be required to complete an additional seven (7) units of competency from the Certificate IV in Ageing Support to be awarded a Dual Qualification – a total of 20 units.

-To achieve this qualification, the candidate must first complete the Certificate III in Individual Support (Ageing), along with the additional 7 units of competency listed below.
+To achieve this qualification, the candidate must first complete Certificate III in Individual Support (Ageing), along with the additional 7 units of competency listed below.
 The candidate must also complete at least 120 hours of work as detailed in the Assessment Requirements of the units of competency.

 Are you a natural with providing guidance to people?
 Do you currently work or volunteer in a community services environment and don’t have the formal recognition?
 The Certificate II in Community Services is the qualification to give you the skills to help support the people around you.